 Demonstrates expertise and experience in frog survey, capture, handling and release, including extended periods of experience undertaking frog surveys.
 They will understand and demonstrate competency in survey methods and searching techniques (including where, when and in what conditions it is best to survey to maximise detection), frog identification, and safe capture, handling and release of frogs to the satisfaction of the Manager (who will consult with the Native Frog Recovery Group).

-AND

-If an 'approved handler' system for assessing herpetologist competency is approved by the Department during the term of this Access Arrangement, it will be the required standard for any 'suitability qualified ecologist including herpetologist' working under this access arrangement.

 ASSIGNMENT

 The Permit holder will not assign, transfer or sublet any rights herein granted or any part thereof without the prior written consent of the Ministers, and such consent will not be unreasonably withheld.
 Any change in the Permit holder's shareholding altering the effective control of the Permit holder shall be deemed to be a proposed assignment requiring the consent of the Ministers.